qannoufoualid/lambert2gps/README.md

 # lambert2gps
-This library allows you to convert from lambert2 coordination system to the GPS one
+This javascript library allows you to convert from lambert coordination system to the GPS one.
+The lambert system variation supported are:
+* Lambert I to IV
+* Lambert II Extended
+* Lambert 93

+## Installation
+npm i lambert2gps

+### How to use it
+use `lambertI (x, y)` for Lambert I. Same for Lambert II to IV.
+use `lambertIIExtended(x, y)` for Lambert II Extended.
+use `lambertIIExtended(x, y)` for Lambert 93.